Sendicate/sendicate-templates/embed-signup-forms/README.md

 ##  Signup Form Embed Code

 Each list has its own embed code.
 To access the list embed code in Sendicate click Manage, Subscribers, your list, then "embed subscribe form" on the sidebar.
 Using the embed code offers the best integration as the subscriber enters their details into a form hosted on your site that is submitted to Sendicate directly.
-Email is a required field.
+Email is a required field, name is optional.
 The code is a simple unstyled form.
 All the inputs and ID’s need to match exactly for the form to submit properly.
 The “xxxxxx” needs to be updated with the appropriate list ID found in the URL of your list.

     <form accept-charset="UTF-8" action="https://www.sendicate.net/subscribe/xxxxxx" method="post">
         <label for="subscriber_name">Name</label>